vtexdocs/dev-portal-content/README.md

 ## Contributing with Developer Portal documentation
 We're so glad you're here!
-Thanks for being interested
+Thanks for being interested.

 ### How can I add new articles or release notes?
   1. Open a branch in the [dev-portal-content](https://github.com/vtexdocs/dev-portal-content) repository.
-  2. Add a new file in the [desired folder](#in-this-repository), following our [template](/docs/guides/guide_template.md).
+  2. Add a new file in the [desired folder](#in-this-repository), following our [template](https://github.com/vtexdocs/dev-portal-content/blob/main/docs/guide_template.md).
   3. Add your content in markdown.
   4. Add images in the chosen guide’s folder, if you wish.
   5. To determine the left navigation's order, follow [these](#what-determines-the-left-navigations-order-and-organization) instructions.